xsquawkbox/xsb2-manual/source/getting-started.rst

 X-Plane 10's support tools are 32-bit only, we cannot recommend you try to run XSquawkBox on macOS 10.15 with X-Plane 10 either.

-For this reason, X-Plane 10 is not supported on macOS 10.14 or 10.15 - we have made no efforts to prevent it from working, but we will not act on bug reports for X-Plane 10 related issues on these versions of macOS.
+For this reason, XSquawkBox is unsupported with X-Plane 10 on macOS 10.14 or 10.15 - we have made no efforts to prevent it from working, but we will not act on bug reports for X-Plane 10 related issues on these versions of macOS.

 On macOS 10.15 (or newer), X-Plane 11.41 (or newer) is **required** for microphone support to work at all.
+All versions of X-Plane prior to 11.41 are incompatible when used on macOS 10.14 or 10.15.

 ..
 NOTE::